dateiexplorer/dhbw-latex-template/README.md

 ```

 You need a working LaTeX installation to compile PDF files from this template.
-If you get error messages, make sure you've installed all neccessary latex
+If you get error messages, make sure you've installed all necessary latex
 packages.
 If you use MiKTeX or Tex Live the packages should be downloaded automatically.
 Make sure that you have a internet connection and (optionally) that you applied